jhu-bids/TermHub/README.md

-# ValueSet Tools
+# TermHub
+Tools for managing biomedical terminologies.

+## Features
+### Value Set tools
-Tools for converting value sets in different formats, such as converting extensional value sets in CSV format to JSON format able to be uploaded to a FHIR server.
+Can convert value sets in different formats, such as extensional value sets in CSV format to JSON format able to be uploaded to a FHIR server.
 Tools to automate CRUD operations such as reads and updates from various different data sources and web services.

 ## To-do's
 1. Do something with this: [concept set publishing